 - Salt and white pepper to taste

 - Add the mixture to the potatoes, and mix well.
-If needed, heat a little extra cream and add it until you get the consistency you like.
+If needed, warm extra cream in small increments and stir it into the potatoes until you're happy with the consistency.